Instant Pot Porridge is an easy overnight apple cinnamon oatmeal prepared at night and warm, creamy, and ready for you first thing in the morning.

 More Recipes for Your Oats

 Instant Pot Porridge Variations

-Maybe you’re not fond of raisins, cinnamon, and/or apples in your oatmeal.
-Feel free to experiment by replacing them other fruits, nuts, or spices.
+Maybe you're not fond of raisins, cinnamon, and/or apples in your oatmeal.
+Feel free to experiment by replacing them with other fruits, nuts, or spices.
 As long as you keep the overall quantities the same, it should work out fine.
-Don’t alter the proportions of liquids to oatmeal.
+Don't alter the proportions of liquids to oatmeal.
 They have been worked out to cook optimally in your Instant Pot.

 I'd love to hear how this turns out for you.
 If you made a variation, how did you like it?
 Please let me know in the comments below. 🙂

 - Instant Pot

 - 2 cups gluten free coarse oatmeal not quick